The A123 FAQ for Giant Scale and IMAC

 -

-For the past 2 ½ years I’ve been watching the deployment and Modelers reactions to this new cell technology all across the hobby..
+Here at NoBS the A123 LiFe battery system has been a major part of our product lineup since 2005.
+It's since been deployed into commercial transportation operations and tooling applications and the technology continues it's natural migration into the hands of modelers all across the hobby..
 Electric Flight, RC Cars, and my particular area of interest and expertise..
-Commercial/Military RPV’s, Giant Scale Warbirds and 3D IMAC type applications.
+Commercial/Military RPV’s, Giant Scale RC & Warbirds and 3D IMAC type applications.
 If your looking for application info and assistance with the pressing questions of what motor pack, controller options and props would work best for your buggy or your electric powered airplanes.. move along.
 Nothing for you here.
-For you folks that are looking at this technology to replace the NiCad and NiMH Rx, Servo and ECU packs in your big birds.. your in the right place.
+For you folks that are looking at this technology to replace the NiCad and NiMH Rx, Ignition, Servo and ECU packs in your big birds.. you are in the right place.
 I’ll try and hit the high points first, then move into general application and use notes as we progress with this.
 As with the NiCad and NiMH FAQ I’ve put up on this site, it’ll be a work in progress.

 *